 Ask your child, “What color is your shirt today (or pants or dress)” Then ask, “What other things are that color” Add your ideas, too, and make it a back and forth game.
 See how many things you can think of.

-Set an alarm to remind yourself to pause, take a deep breath, or use a calming meditation app.
-Even two minutes of relaxation can make a difference in how you feel.
+- Set an alarm to remind yourself to pause, take a deep breath, or use a calming meditation app

-Make sure you’re getting enough sleep.
-When your little one lays down to rest, try to do the same.
-If they’re having trouble settling down, sing a quiet song that you loved when you were small, one that calms you down, too.
+- Make sure you’re getting enough sleep (when your little one lays down to rest, try to do the same!)

-Keep a favorite family photo with you.
-If you’re having a challenging day with your little one, you can look at it to remind you of happy times you’ve spent together.
+- Keep a favorite family photo with you to remind you of happy times in hards moments